What is the purpose of the National Reference Test?

 - participation in sporting events or other competitions at an international level at the time of the assessment.

-- other circumstances which the headteacher assesses could cause significant distress for the student were they to take the test, such as exacerbation of an existing medical condition.
+- other circumstances which the headteacher assesses, and NFER agrees, could cause significant distress for the student were they to take the test, such as exacerbation of an existing medical condition.

-If you are unsure whether a student’s particular circumstances warrant withdrawal, please contact NFER for guidance.
+If you are unsure whether a student’s particular circumstances warrant withdrawal, please contact NFER for guidance by telephone on 01753 637 383 or by email to NRTkeystage4@nfer.ac.uk.

 What does taking part involve?

-The NRT will take place in schools from 22 February to 5 March 2021.
-This testing window is in spring to avoid the main GCSE exam period, but also chosen to be towards the end of of the students’ course of study.
+The NRT will take place in schools from 20 February to 3 March 2023.
+This testing window is in spring to avoid the main GCSE exam period, but also chosen to be at a time when students are likely to have completed most of their course of study so that the test will give a good indication of GCSE performance.

 What do I do if the testing window coincides with our GCSE mock exams?